Our Growing Practices

 Union Market: You can now find our ready-to-eat seasonal salads at Union Market!
 Stop by the Almaala Farms booth to pick one up for lunch today.

-We will no longer be at the Bloomingdale Farmer's Market for the 2018 season.
-We apologize for the inconvenience but hope you'll stop by to see us at the Dupont Circle market this year!
+We will only occasionally be at the Bloomingdale Farmer's Market for the 2018 season.
+We apologize for the inconvenience.
+Please stay tuned to our social media accounts to find out about pop-up events, and we hope you'll stop by to see us at the Dupont Circle market this year!